Register for the AAIS TFU Instructional Planning Workshop at Dallas Baptist University this July!

 Metro Nashville (TN) Public Schools and AAIS have worked together since 2007 to implement system wide K-12 professional learning communities and establish a nationally recognized system of career academies.

 East Prairie (MO) School District.
 AAIS conducted an instructional planning workshop to prepare the East Prairie MO School District to implement the new Unit of Instruction Organizer as required by their new evaluation system, the NEE.

 Berkeley County (SC) School District has been implementing grade level and content area teaming with support from AAIS.
 BCSD has adopted the Teaching for Understanding Planning Cycle as their instructional design framework.

 Knob Noster (MO) VIII School District AAIS consultants have provided training, coaching and consultation for the implementation of professional learning communities with a focus on instructional planning using the Unit of Instruction Organizer and STEAM design principles.

 Excelsior Sprigs (MO) School District AAIS has partnered with Excelsior Springs to provide training in an instructional coaching model designed to engage individual teachers and groups in cycles of continuous improvement.

-If you would like more information on the work we are doing in Tyler, TX, or with our clients in other parts of the country, please send us a message via the contact page on our website.
+If you would like more information on the work we are doing in these districts, or with our clients in other parts of the country, please send us a message via the contact page on our website.
 We look forward to hearing from you!